isomerpages/moe-aes/_useful-resources/For Parents/Parent and School Communication Policy.md

 ---
 **1\.
 Scope and Definition**

 1.1.
 Communication between school and parent is an essential component of school life.
-It is an intentional effort and a shared responsibility in order to provide support and to improve the ways students learn and develop.
+It is an intentional effort and a shared responsibility in order to provide support and to improve the ways students learn and develop. <br>
 1.2.
 The school is committed to help and support you with sincerity and professionalism, and there must be mutual courtesy and respect.

 **2\.
 School policies and procedures: new student and parent information**